 Rates of pay

 All rates of pay are gross rates (before tax).
-The tables below provide the rates that apply from the first full pay period on or after 1 July 2024.
+The table below provides the rates that apply from the first full pay period on or after 1 July 2024.

 Adult (19 years and older) rates of pay